 Diet and your immune system

 A healthy balanced diet is really important when it comes to supporting the functioning of your immune system and long-term health.
 There are a number of nutrients that are particularly important.

 Vitamin C is a powerful antioxidant (protects your cells against damage) that you get from food.
 It’s been shown to support your immune system in a number of ways.
-Firstly, it supports your epithelial barrier function — this is a barrier that regulates the nutrients you absorb and help prevent harmful bacteria from entering into your body.
+Firstly, it supports your epithelial barrier function — this is a barrier that regulates the nutrients you absorb and help prevent harmful bacteria from entering your body.

 Vitamin C has also been shown to build up in immune cells called phagocytes, possibly enhancing their function.
 These are cells that ingest and destroy something that’s harmful, like bacteria and viruses.